aldo-222/Restaurant-Data-Analysis-Tokyo/README.md

 The project reflects not only what I found, but how I think: with structure, curiosity about behavior, and focus on turning data into real business action.
 The kind of thinking I can bring to any strategy-driven team.

-For the full process, including all visualizations and step-by-step, clik [here](https://github.com/aldo-222/Restaurant-Data-Analysis-Tokyo/blob/main/notebooks/final_integrated_version.ipynb)
+For the full process, including all visualizations and step-by-step, click [here](https://github.com/aldo-222/Restaurant-Data-Analysis-Tokyo/blob/main/notebooks/final_integrated_version.ipynb)
 ## 1. Individual Products - 単品
 ### Tacos: The commercial axis in the restaurant
 ![Scatter plot - overview](images/overview.png)